Eyelid surgery

 The surgeon should explain how likely these risks and complications are, and how they would be treated if they happen.

-Occasionally, patients find the desired effect was not achieved and feel they need another operation.
+Occasionally, people find the desired effect was not achieved and feel they need another operation.

 What to do if you have problems